rubenhortas/rubenhortas.github.io/_posts/2022-09-02-set-resolution-manually-gnu-linux.md

 ---
 title: Set a resolution manually in GNU/Linux
 date: 2022-09-02 00:00:01 +0000
-categories: [gnu/linux, howtos]
+categories: [gnu/linux, screen resolution]
-tags: [gnu/linux, howto, screen, resolution ]
+tags: [gnu/linux, screen, resolution ]
 ---

 Lately I'm having problems with mi secondary screen.
 For some reason it loses its resolution and I have to add it manually.